Environmental Media Association

 The Environmental Media Association (EMA) is a non-profit organization which was founded in 1989 by Cindy Horn and Lyn Lear.
 EMA works with the entertainment industry to encourage green production and raise the public's environmental awareness.
 The group provides a "Green Seal" to productions which reduce their environmental footprint.
 The first movie to have the EMA Green Seal in its credits was The Incredible Hulk, which made specific efforts during its 2007 filming to cut carbon emissions and waste created during production.
 There are also various TV episodes, such as the Futurama episode "The Problem with Popplers", and various movies have been awarded the Environmental Media Award, which is awarded to the best television show or film with an environmental message.

-EMA also hosts the annual Environmental Media Awards, an awards ceremony which celebrates the entertainment industry’s environmental efforts.
+EMA also hosts the annual Environmental Media Awards, an awards ceremony which celebrates the entertainment industry's environmental efforts.

+Board members

+Debbie Levin has been CEO of the EMA since 2000.
+Other board members include: